Skip to content

 • creditRecoveredToday (number): Credit amount recovered today

-• microActionScript (string): Script or details of micro-action
+• microActionScript (string): Script or description of micro-action

 • microActionAttempted (boolean): Whether micro-action was attempted